-Do you know the differences between Western films, games, drawings and series with those of the Japanese?
-Japan is a country with a unique and strange culture which results in totally different tastes from the western ones, thus influencing its works and creations.
-In this article, we will see the differences and comparisons between Western and Eastern works from games, comics, films, series, etc.
+Do you know the differences between Western movies, games, cartoons and series with Japanese ones?
+Japan is a country with a unique and strange culture which results in tastes totally different from those of the West, thus influencing their works and creations.
+In this article, we will see the differences and comparisons between Western and Eastern works from games, comics, movies, series, etc.

-Unfortunately, I realize that young Westerners consider Japanese children's works just because they are not violent, use fantasies, cute and colorful characters.
-What I think is absurd, and it motivated me to write this article about the cultural differences in Japanese and Western works.
-In my opinion, most Westerners today like violent and realistic action games because they are part of the environment in which they live.
-This is not the case in Japan as there is security there that prevents the entry of weapons and drugs into the country, and makes the death toll below 1 in 100,000.
+Unfortunately, I realize that young westerners consider Japanese children's works just because they don't have a violent content, use costumes, cute and colorful characters.
+Which I think is absurd, and motivated me to write this article about the cultural differences between Japanese and Western works.
+In my opinion, nowadays most westerners like violent and realistic action games because they are part of the environment they live in.
+This is not the case in Japan as there is a security system that prevents the entry of weapons and drugs into the country, and causes the death toll to be less than 1 in 100,000.

-The setting of most modern Western games depicts wars, criminal life, heroic life, medieval world and fictional themes.
-In Japan, most action-themed games depict medieval RPGs, robots, fantasy universes, feudal Japan and yakuza.
-Most Japanese games are RPG, fighting and the visual novel that scares Westerners.
-While in the West the genres that are successful are FPS, TPS, arena, running and sports.
+The setting of most modern western games depict wars, criminal life, heroic life, medieval world and fiction themes.
+In Japan, most action-themed games portray medieval RPGs, robots, fantasy universes, feudal Japan and yakuza.
+Most Japanese games are RPG, fighting and visual novels that frighten Westerners.
+While in the West the genres that are successful are FPS, TPS, arena, racing and sports.

 What causes this cultural difference?

-Western culture considers animation to be somewhat childish, which ends up causing discussions between manga and anime fans with Westerners who do not respect and say it is a child thing and prefer to watch series because they are realistic.
-The same thing happens in games, several people accuse Mario as a children's game, although he covers audiences of all ages.
-Something ironic because most kids today who don't play Minecraft are playing GTAV or some FPS while Mario's players are always over 20.
-In my opinion, Westerners can't accept the fact that fantasy is better than reality.
+Western culture considers animation something childish, which ends up causing discussions between manga and anime fans with Westerners who don't respect it and say it's a child's thing and prefer to watch series because they are realistic.
+The same thing happens in games, many people accuse Mario as a children's game, despite it reaching audiences of all ages.
+Something ironic because most kids today who don't play Minecraft are playing GTAV or some FPS while Mario players are always over 20.
+In my opinion westerners can't accept the fact that fantasy is better than reality.

 Japan is very fond of fictional and colorful characters because this has been included in Japanese culture for a long time, mainly with the invention of manga.
-Nowadays, mascots of prefectures, clothes and fashion, signs and signs, leaflets, websites, paintings and Japanese decorations kawaii a term that indicates cute and colorful things.
-This immersion in the kawaii culture makes all ages see animations, fictional and cute characters as something normal, while the West sees them as children's things.
+Nowadays, prefecture mascots, clothing and fashion, signs and signs, brochures, websites, Japanese paintings and decorations involve kawaii a term that indicates cute and colorful things.
+This immersion in kawaii culture makes all ages see animations, fictional and cute characters as normal, while the West sees it as children's stuff.

-Things like education, culture, religion were also influential for the themes found in Japanese works.
-Shinto and Buddhism allowed the creation of Japanese mythologies and fantasy universes that we find today in JRPGs, manga and anime.
+Things like education, culture, religion were also influences for the themes found in Japanese works.
+Shintoism and Buddhism allowed the creation of Japanese mythologies and fantasy universes that we find today in JRPGs, manga and anime.
 I have to say that the works reflect the culture and personality of the nation.
-We can take Brazilian music as an example, most of them talk about picking up women, drinking or partying that reflects Brazilian culture.
-In Japan the contents of the songs are usually beautiful poetic and romantic lyrics, which represents the shyness and the problem of the Japanese to relate.
+We can take Brazilian songs as an example, most of them talk about picking up women, drinking or partying which reflects Brazilian culture.
+In Japan, the contents of the songs are usually beautiful poetic and romantic lyrics, which represent the shyness and the problem of the Japanese to relate.

-Have you ever stopped to think about it?
+Have you ever stopped to think about this subject?
 What is your opinion?